facebookarchive/caffe2/_docs/intro-tutorial.md

 ```

 ### Nets and Operators

-The fundamental object of Caffe2 is a net (short for network).
-Net is a graph of operators, and each operator takes a set of input blobs and produces one or more output blobs.
+The fundamental model abstraction in Caffe2 is a *net* (short for network).
+A net is a graph of operators and each operator takes a set of input blobs and produces one or more output blobs.

 In the code block below we will create a super simple model.
 It will have these components:

 * One fully-connected layer (FC)
 * a Sigmoid activation with a Softmax
 * a CrossEntropy loss

-Composing nets directly is quite tedious, so it is better to use *model helpers* that are python classes that aid in creating the nets.
+Composing nets directly is quite tedious, so it is better to use *model helpers* that are Python classes that aid in creating the nets.
 Even though we call it and pass in a single name "my first net", `ModelHelper` will create two interrelated nets:

 1. one that initializes the parameters (ref. init_net)
 2. one that runs the actual training (ref. exec_net)